Popular Subject Areas

 - Students only enroll in one module per session.

-- Per Roehampton University, 10 UK credits are considered equivalent to 3 U.S. semester credits/4.5 quarter units.
+- Per University of Roehampton, 10 UK credits are considered equivalent to 3 U.S. semester credits/4.5 quarter units.

-- Per Roehampton University 20 UK credits are considered equivalent to 4-5 semester credits/6-7.5 quarter units.
+- Per University of Roehampton 20 UK credits are considered equivalent to 4-5 semester credits/6-7.5 quarter units.

 - Credit transfer is ultimately determined by the student’s home university.